zckpp/angular-request-management-app/README.md

-# Frontend
+This project was designed for Carnegie System Access Request Approval Process.

-This project was generated with [Angular CLI]
+The backend endpoint is configured in PHP and data saved in MySQL.

 ## Development server